In which our walk in Saint Petersburg Continues

 The base of the statue is called the Thunder Stone and weighs an estimated 1,250 tons.
 Not quite visible in the photo, Peter the Great’s horse is trampling a serpent.
 According to Mike, this addition arose as a result of a wager between the sculptor, Eteienne Falconet and some fellow artists who couldn’t imagine that the rearing horse could be properly anchored to the stone.
 When questioned, Falconet said that the serpent represents treachery or Peter’s enemies.

-At the other end of the square is St. Isaac’s Cathedral.
+At the other end of the square is Saint Isaac’s Cathedral.
 If it’s not the tallest structure in the old city, it is certainly one of the tallest.
 Reaching to just over 100 meters, it’s the highest point in this part of the city one can visit.
 I’ll have more to say about that in a later post.
 I’m barely halfway through the events of the day so please return as the adventure continues.

-This entry was posted in The Trans Mongolian Express 2013.
+This entry was posted in By Train From Beijing to Saint Petersburg 2013.
 Bookmark the permalink.

 Leave a Reply